firefly-iii/docs/docs/docs/firefly-iii/other-pages/contributing.md

 # Contributing to Firefly III

+TODO remove me.
+Refer to contributing from support page

 Thank you for taking the time to contribute something to the Firefly III eco-system.

 This contributing guideline applies to all tools and documentation that can be found under [github.com/firefly-iii/](https://github.com/firefly-iii/).